 The expectations against supercomputers are excessive.
-For example, as the name of company PEZY\footnote{https://en.wikipedia.org/wiki/PEZY\_Computing: The name PEZY is an acronym derived from the greek derived Metric prefixes Peta, Eta, Zetta, Yotta} witnesses, a billion times increase in payload performance is expected.
-It looks like that in the feasibility studies on supercomputing using parallelized sequential systems an analysis whether building computers of such size is feasible (and reasonable) remained out of sight either in USA~\cite{NSA_DOE_HPC_Report_2016,Scienceexascale:2018} or in EU~\cite{EUActionPlan:2016} or in Japan~\cite{JapanExascale:2018} or in China~\cite{ChinaExascale:2018}.
-The "gold rush" is going on, even in the most prestigious journals~\cite{StrechingSupercomputers:2017,Scienceexascale:2018}.
-In addition to the previously existing "\textit{two different efficiencies of supercomputers}"~\cite{DifferentBenchmarks:2017} further efficiency/performance values appeared\footnote{https://blogs.nvidia.com/blog/2019/06/17/hpc-ai-performance-record-summit/\\ https://www.olcf.ornl.gov/2018/06/08/genomics-code-exceeds-exaops-on-summit-supercomputer/} (of course with higher numeric figures), and several more efficiencies can easily be derived.
+For example, the name of the company PEZY\footnote{https://en.wikipedia.org/wiki/PEZY\_Computing: The name PEZY is an acronym derived from the greek derived Metric prefixes Peta, Eta, Zetta, Yotta} witnesses that a billion times increase in payload performance is expected.
+It looks like that in the feasibility studies on supercomputing using parallelized sequential systems, an analysis whether building computers of such size is feasible (and reasonable) remained out of sight either in USA~\cite{NSA_DOE_HPC_Report_2016,Scienceexascale:2018} or in EU~\cite{EUActionPlan:2016} or in Japan~\cite{JapanExascale:2018} or in China~\cite{ChinaExascale:2018}.
+Even in the most prestigious journals, the "gold rush" is going on~\cite{StrechingSupercomputers:2017,Scienceexascale:2018}.
+In addition to the previously existing "\textit{two different efficiencies of supercomputers}"~\cite{DifferentBenchmarks:2017} other efficiency/performance values appeared\footnote{https://blogs.nvidia.com/blog/2019/06/17/hpc-ai-performance-record-summit/\\ https://www.olcf.ornl.gov/2018/06/08/genomics-code-exceeds-exaops-on-summit-supercomputer/} (of course with higher numeric figures), and we can easily derive several more efficiencies.

-Although severe counter-arguments were also published, mainly based on the power consumption of both single processors and large computing centers~\cite{WhyNotExascale:2014}, the moon-shot of limitless parallelized processing performance is followed.
+Although severe counter-arguments were also published, mainly based on the power consumption of single processors and large computing centers~\cite{WhyNotExascale:2014}, the moon-shot of limitless parallelized processing performance is followed.
 The probable source of the idea is the "weak scaling"~\cite{Gustafson:1988,ScalingParallel:1993}\footnote{The related work and speedup deserved the Gordon Bell Prize}.
-However, it is based simply on a misinterpretation~\cite{UsesAbusesAmdahl:2001,AmdalVsGustafson96} of terms in Amdahl's law~\textbf{\cite{VeghScalingANN:2020}}\footnote{As explicitly suspected in~\cite{AmdalVsGustafson96}: \textit{Gustafson's formulation gives an illusion that as if N can increase indefinitely}.}.
+However, it is based simply on a misinterpretation~\cite{UsesAbusesAmdahl:2001,AmdalVsGustafson96} of terms in Amdahl's law~\textbf{\cite{VeghScalingANN:2021}}\footnote{As explicitly suspected in~\cite{AmdalVsGustafson96}: \textit{Gustafson's formulation gives an illusion that as if N can increase indefinitely}.}.
 In reality, \textit{Amdahl's Law (in its original spirit) is valid for all parallelized sequential activities, including computing-unrelated ones, and it is the governing law of distributed (including super-) computing}.